frederic-perez/AmE-dictionary/data/dictionary.md

 __bomb__ _v_ :four::mute:[bom~~b~~]:hammer: (bombing)
 __bombast__ _n_ :eight: /BAHM-bast/ __1__ Bombast refers to speech or writing that is meant to sound important or impressive but that is not sincere or meaningful.
 Grandiloquent, pompous speech or writing. _Syn_ claptrap, fustian _He found that he could look back upon the brass and bombast of his earlier gospels and see them truly._ _The other world leaders at the international conference had little interest in being subjected to the host president’s bombast._ __2__ _Obsolete_ Material used for padding. _Let’s drop the bombast and look at the evidence._
 __bombastic__ _adj_ :five: To be bombastic is to be full of hot air, like a politician who makes grand promises and doesn’t deliver.
 What does cotton padding have to do with the word bombastic?
 Bombast was cotton padding or stuffing in the 1500s.
 Bombastic evolved as an adjective to describe something (or someone!) that is overly wordy, pompous, or pretentious, but the adjective is most often used to describe language (speech or writing).
 Still not seeing the connection to cotton padding?
 Think of writing or speech that is overly padded and you’ll understand how the meaning came about.
-__bombinate__ _v intr_ :two: /BOM-buh-nayt/ /BAHM-buh-nayt/ [:scroll: From Latin bombinare, from bombilare (to hum, buzz), from Latin bombus (humming), from Greek bombos (booming, humming)] To bombinate is to make a sustained, murmuring sound similar to a buzz or drone.
+__bombinate__ _vi_ :two: /BOM-buh-nayt/ /BAHM-buh-nayt/ [:scroll: From Latin bombinare, from bombilare (to hum, buzz), from Latin bombus (humming), from Greek bombos (booming, humming)] To bombinate is to make a sustained, murmuring sound similar to a buzz or drone.
 To buzz or hum. _Syn_ bombilate _When the bees all bombinate like that, it makes me nervous!_ _The only sounds Jared could hear in the office that night were those of his own typing and the air conditioner bombinating._
 __bombing__ _v_
 __bombogenesis__
 __bombshell__ _n_